lenvxcodes/webhookpy/README.md

- urprefix.logout - logs out and prints ur bye message, if is it null it does not print. urpreifx.range - spams, "u can get ip banned -ari" stay safe. urprefix.src - if u want to print out my github link to webhook.py
+ urprefix.logout - logs out and prints ur bye message, if is it null it does not print. urpreifx.range - spams, "u can get ip banned -ari" stay safe. urprefix.src - if u want to print out my github link to webhook.py urprefix.quit - quits the script with bye message,
  ```
  Lenvx? i need to check in this readme commands everytime?
  well. u can do